noelabellera/eatme_recipe_app/README.md

 # EatMe Recipe App

-## A bit about the EatMe app
+## About the EatMe app
-EatMe is a recipe sharing app where cooks of all kinds can share their recipes as well as check out other recipes.
+EatMe is a recipe sharing app where cooks of all kinds can share their recipes as well as check out other recipes from other users.
 EatMe is also a great place to store your recipes all in one digital space.
 Think of it as your online cookbook.
-With EatMe's interface,you can edit your recipes on the fly.
+With EatMe's interface, you can edit your recipes on the fly.
 Feel free to comment on other user's recipes as well.
 Never lose that favorite recipe again and happy cooking!

-#Getting Started
+# Getting Started

 ## Technologies used:
 * HTML